-Do I Want to Be a CAD Technician?
+Should I Become a CAD Technician?

 Computer-aided design (CAD) technicians, also known as drafters, use CAD software to create technical drawings of various projects and products.
-These technicians often work under the supervision of engineers and architects, and the plans they help create are used to specify dimensions and determine the types of materials needed.
+These technicians often work under the supervision of engineers and architects, and the plans they help create are used to specify dimensions and determine the type of materials needed.
 CAD technicians often need to travel to work sites.

 |Degree Level||Associate's degree|

-|Degree Field||CAD technology, drafting or another related field**|
+|Degree Field||CAD technology, drafting, or other related fields|

-Sources: *U.S. Bureau of Labor Statistics, **iSeek.org.
+Source: U.S. Bureau of Labor Statistics

 Step 1: Earn an Undergraduate Degree